ccoutant/dwarf-locations/chapter2-diffs.md

 <span class="add">An undefined location represents a piece or all of an object that is
+present in the source but not in the object code (perhaps due to optimization).</span>

+1. <span class="add">`DW_OP_undefined`</span>
-present in the source but not in the object code (perhaps due to optimization).
-The `DW_OP_undefined` operation pushes an undefined location onto the stack.
-A DWARF expression containing no operations or that leaves no elements on the stack also produces an undefined location.</span>
+<span class="add">The `DW_OP_undefined` operation pushes an undefined
+location onto the stack.</span>

+2. <span class="add">A DWARF expression containing no operations or that leaves no elements on the stack also produces an undefined location.</span>

-### 2.5.12 Composite Locations
+### 3.11 Composite Locations

 <span class="add">The above kinds of locations are considered "simple" locations.</span>

-A composite location description describes an object or value which may be contained in part of a register or stored in more than one location.
+<span class="del">A composite location description describes an object or
+value which may be contained in part of a register or stored in more than one location.
 Each piece is described by a composition operation<span class="del">, which does not compute a value nor store any result on the DWARF stack</span>.
-There may be one or more composition operations in a single composite location description.
+There may be one or more composition operations in a single composite location description.</span>

+<span class="add">A composite location description describes the location an object or
+value which may be contained in zero or more contiguous parts, where each specifies the location and size of the part.
+The composite's storage bank size is the sum of the sizes of the parts.
+The location of each of the parts can be any kind of storage bank.
+For example, each part could be a piece of a different (or same) register, memory, implicit or undefined storage bank.
+A composite location is created by using one or more composite operations to add each of the pieces.</span>

 A series of <span class="del">such</span> <span class="add">piece</span>
 operations <span class="add">(`DW_OP_piece` or `DW_OP_bit_piece`)</span>